-One Sunday afternoon-May, 2009 brought me to depths of

-agony I could never have imagined.
-I lay naked, spread-eagled on the floor of the apartment I had been exiled to, staring through the ceiling into the eyes of God.
+One Sunday afternoon-May, 2009 brought me to depths of agony I could never have "I did not fear imagined.
+I lay naked, spread-eagled on the floor death.
+Life was of the apartment I had been exiled to, staring through what I feared." the ceiling into the eyes of God.
 I challenged Him to run a sword through my chest.
 The thought of the sound and the feel of the blade cracking my rib-cage brought deep, settling peace.
 Any pain from the fatal blow would pale before the emotional trauma of spending another day, alive, apart from my wife.

 I did not fear death.
 Life was what I feared.